sapegin/washingcode-book/manuscript/book.md

-# Washing your code: write once, read seven times
+# Washing your code: Write once, read seven times

 ## Preface

 The title of this book should be “What 23 years of programming have taught me about writing good code” or “What I tell folks during code reviews while trying to decipher their code”, but both are too long, so “Write once, read seven times” it is.
-We can even shorten it to WORST, because everyone loves nonsensical acronyms.
+We can even shorten it to WORST because everyone loves nonsensical acronyms.

 “Write once, read seven times” is a variation of a famous Russian proverb “Measure seven times, cut once”.
-Meaning we read code more often than we write it so it makes more sense to optimize for the ease of reading than the ease of writing.
+The idea is that we read code more often than we write it, so it makes more sense to optimize for the ease of reading than the ease of writing.

-This book is going to be opinionated, but you don’t have to agree with everything I’m saying, and that’s not the goal of the book.
+This book is going to be opinionated, but you don’t have to agree with everything I’m saying.
+That’s not the goal of the book.
 The goal is to show you one of the possible paths, mine, and inspire you to find your own.
 These techniques help me to write and review code every day, and I’ll be happy if you find some of them useful.
 Let me know how it goes.

 The book will probably be most useful for intermediate developers.
-If you’re a beginner, you’ll likely have enough of other things to think about.
+If you’re a beginner, you’ll likely have plenty of other things to think about.
 If you have decades of experience, you can probably write a similar book yourself.
-Anyway, I’d be happy to hear your feedback.
+Either way, I’d be happy to hear your feedback.

 Most of the examples in this book are in JavaScript because that’s my primary language, but the ideas can be applied to any language.
 Sometimes you’ll see CSS and HTML because similar ideas can be applied there too.